OXID-eSales/paypal/CONTRIBUTING.md

 You can find more information about it on the FAQ page OXID Contribution and Contributor Agreement FAQ: http://wiki.oxidforge.org/OXID_Contribution_and_Contributor_Agreement_FAQ

-First off, you have to fork the repository "OXID-eSales/coding_standards" to your list of repositories.
+First off, you have to fork current repository.

 <b>Best practice</b>:
 * Please leave the the branch names as they are.